-Benefits of Laser Surgery
+Benefits of Laser Surgery for Pets

 One of the fastest-growing application areas is cat declawing.
 “The laser has revolutionized doing declaws”, says Peter Eeg, a veterinarian in Maryland and proponent of laser surgery.
 During declawing the light beam seals the nerve endings and kills bacteria in the procedure area, reducing pain and the chance of post-operative pain.